matt1432/nixos-pcsd/README.md

 and a module for it that allows you to manage a Pacemaker cluster declaratively in nix code.

+## Docs

+You can read about the options this module exposes here: <https://matt1432.github.io/nixos-pcsd/options/>

 ## Usage

 In your `flake.nix` inputs: